-To put it differently (and if we accept to reconstruct the circumstances), the poem evokes-in a rather surrealistical and hallucinatory way-the (physical and psychological) dislocation of a motorbike rider after crashing.
+To put it differently, the poem evokes-in a rather surrealistical and hallucinatory way-the (physical and psychological) dislocation of a motorbike rider after crashing.
 The first stanza of this rather perplexing and most disturbing poem unfolds with the curious illogic quality of a dream.
 Things are noticeably difficult to picture out and visualize for the reader-difficult but not impossible.
-What we see is essentially bits and pieces, and the world acquires a fragmented and kaleidoscopic dimension in which we can distinguish here and there signals bouncing back from the moon, hens and small, blind cats.
-What is fascinating is that, in this dreamworld that is here conjured up, we tend to accept such logic without any hesitation or quibble.
+What we see is essentially bits and pieces, and the world acquires a fragmented and kaleidoscopic dimension in which we can distinguish here and there signals bouncing back from the moon, hens ans small, blind cats What is fascinating is that, in the dreamworld that is here conjured up, we tend to accept such logic without any hesitation or quibble.
 Duration replaces Time.
-And the usual boundaries of space are also blurred, if not annihilated.
-And reason is questioned.
-Reasons are questioned.
+The usual boundaries of space are blurred, if not annihilated.
+And reasons questioned.

 We are told that life "seemed still going on" and that he "came to", but in what sense he awoke ("came to") remains most unclear, since, all of a sudden, he has a vision of a pair of scales in the sky as fatally balanced.
 The reader is invited to grasp that the poetic persona has missed his chance-so to speak -to fully experience the process of death, though he is paradoxically and nightmarishly aware of that fact: "it was too late to die".
 The character seems to wake up to the knowledge that dying is no longer a central issue.
 That being said, we readers, are faced with an essential difficulty in terms of interpretation.
 It is indeed extremely difficult to understand the meaning of this line.
 Does it imply that the persona is still alive?
 Or does it mean that dying as such is no longer an issue because the character is now dead?
-To return to the phraseology used in "To Mary"-the dedicatory poem - "dismount(ing) the mad-eyed beast"- the night-mare-is not always easy.
+To return to the phraseology used in "To Mary"-the dedicatory poem (remember: the poem that is simultaneously included and not included in this collection of poems [cf. the table of contents]), "dismount(ing) the mad-eyed beast "- the night-mare-is not always easy.